Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a directory
+script that moves a file from one directory to another directory